Get results. Guaranteed.

 - NC State Univ. - Bachelors, Electrical Engineering

 Jigish: Raleigh-Durham GMAT course instructor

-...Fuqua School of Business.
-I have tutored for the past 7 years from middle school to college.
-Additionally, I coached middle school and high school teacher for four years and trained over 1000 K-12 grade teachers in coding.
+...high school teacher for four years and trained over 1000 K-12 grade teachers in coding.
 I would best describe my tutoring style as one that adapts to each students' need.
 For example, I have always tried to frame questions in a different way so that the student can better understand the question.
 Some students need visual representations of numbers and systems to understand them, and others benefit more by understanding the concepts behind each formula....